Catacrockers/WikiTocha/clean_code/clean_code.md

 + place most used funcions at the top of the class
 + Tell, don't ask: tell objects what to do, don't ask for their state.
 Avoid query functions.
 + Law of demeter: functions should not know about the entire navigation of the system.
 Don't call methods on objects that are returned from previous method.

+### Code form
++ Comments should be rare: every time you write a comment you failed to make your code expresive
++ Format your code following a standard: white lines, spaces, indentation, line length, max lines per file.